LoftyLoftyLoftyLoftyLofty/sb_petports/workbench/PETPORTS_HANDOFF_V2.md

 `maxFScore` bounds a FAILING search, not a succeeding one, so raising it raises the cost of proving something unreachable -- time spent motionless.
 It is cross-referenced with `healthCheck`'s stall limit for that reason.

+### Some pathing faults are not ours to fix, and the line is the node graph
+`dd.pathing.enginelimits` -- see also `dd.pathing.coststeering`, `dead.locomotion.pelagic`, `arch.pathing.mediumenforcement`, `proc.pathing.readsource`

+**A SCOPE DECISION MADE 2026-08-31, AFTER A SESSION SPENT ALMOST ENTIRELY ON PATHING.** Recorded because the alternative is rediscovering it one bug at a time, each of which looks locally tractable.

+**WHAT THIS MOD CAN DO.** Everything that sits AROUND the search.
+Which destination is offered (`petports_flyPointNear`), whether a returned plan is acceptable (`planMediumValid`), how a plan is executed (the replaced movers), what a search costs (`petports_pathOptions`), and what happens when it returns nothing (the fallback).
+All of that is Lua, all of it is ours, and every fix this session landed in one of those places.

+**WHAT IT CANNOT DO.** Change which nodes the search considers.
+The engine's A* is C++, `world.platformerPathStart` takes movement parameters and hands back edges, and there is no seam between those two points.
+So a fault that is a property of the NODE GRAPH ITSELF cannot be fixed from here -- only detected, priced, or refused after the fact.

+**THE WORKED EXAMPLE, AND IT IS THE ONE THAT SETTLED THIS.** A clump of poison inside a larger body of water.
+A swimmer should route around the poison and through the water.
+Cost cannot express it: `swimCost` is a scalar over liquid, not per liquid, so there is no way to make one liquid expensive and another cheap.
+Validation can only REFUSE the route the search returns, and refusing produces no motion -- see `dd.pathing.coststeering`, where the same asymmetry is recorded for air.
+Routing around it ourselves means building a node graph, a search over it, and an execution layer for its edges: rebuilding the pathfinder to work around the pathfinder.

+**THE RULE THAT FALLS OUT.** A pathing fault gets fixed when it is RELIABLY REPRODUCIBLE in the test environment AND the lever is on our side of the C++ boundary.
+Otherwise it is recorded and left.
+Refusing to act is cheap here because every refusal path already ends somewhere safe: the progress watchdog fails the task, the port backs the target off, and `rehomeUnit` is the floor under all of it.

+**WHY THIS IS NOT DEFEATISM.** Every pathing bug closed in this session -- `fact.pathing.watercrossed`, `fact.pathing.platformfloor`, `arch.pathing.mediumenforcement`, `arch.pathing.oneanchor` -- turned out to be OUR code, not the engine's, in each case after an engine cause had been suspected.
+The prior should stay "we broke it".
+This entry is about the residue after that prior is exhausted, not a first resort.

 ### A recovery that produces motion is worse than no recovery
 `dd.pathing.motionnothealth` -- see also `fact.pathing.movearcdefects`